guokai8/TFAM/README.md

 Please check the sessionInfo.txt

 #### 1. Read data, integration, clustering
-run the __run.r__ for clustering, cell annotation, Differential expressed analysis and GSEA for all cell types.
+run the __run.r__ for clustering, cell annotation, differential expressed analysis and GSEA for all cell types.
 The metadata.csv and Embedding.csv in the data folder can be used to skip the integration, clustering analysis.
 The metadata.csv includes all cell information and the Embedding.csv includes UMAP and TSNE information.

 #### 2. CD4
 run the __cd4.r__ for the cd4 analysis.
 The cd4metadata.csv and cd4Embedding.csv in the data folder can be used to skip the integration, clustering analysis.
 The cd4metadata.csv includes all cell information and the cd4Embedding.csv includes UMAP and TSNE information.